About Our Fees

 Factors Influencing Fees

-As professionals concluding your divorce or parenting matter in the mediation process, the total costs of your divorce mediated with our assistance will almost certainly be significantly less than if you choose the ordinary, contested, litigation approach to divorce.
+With our professionals assisting you through the mediation process, the total costs of a divorce or separation will almost certainly be significantly less than if you choose the ordinary, contested, litigation approach.
+This theory holds for post-decree matters, as well.

-We won’t “hide the marble” here.
-We’re fortunate to be busy, we’re confident we offer enormous value, and we’re direct about the anticipated costs of our work with you.
+For an estimate tailored to your situation, please contact us by phone at 303-650-1750 or contact us through our online contact form.
+We’re confident we offer enormous value, and we’re direct about the anticipated costs of our services to work with you.